 The Aalto House Photographs

 Although the streetside elevation of the house is severe and closed-off, it is softened by climbing plants and a slate path leading up to the front door.
 There are already signs of the ‘new’ Aalto in the Aalto House, of the Romantic Functionalist.
-The plentiful use of wood as a finishing material and four open hearts built in brick also point to this.
+The plentiful use of wood as a finishing material and four open hearts built-in brick also point to this.

-The Aalto House Plans
+The Aalto House Floor plans, Sections, and Elevations

 The Aalto House Gallery